Garden

 Copper Spray

 Copper fungicide applied in early spring as buds begin to open provides strong preventive protection.
 Follow up every 2–3 weeks through the main growing season.
+Use sparingly — copper accumulates in soil over time and can harm earthworms and soil biology at high concentrations.

 Prevention